nx-lr/protea/readme.md

     "stringified string"

-All newlines and whitespace before the first non-line character and after the last non-line character are discarded.
+All Unicode spacing characters before the first and the last non-spacing characters are discarded.

-All indentation is determined based on the first line of text (the first non-whitespace character).
-All indentation after that column is preserved while those before it are discarded.
+All indentation is determined based on the column of the first line of text, discarding any whitespace before that column.

-Newlines are normalized to `\n`.
+Newlines are normalized to `\p` depending on the platform.

 ```dart
 '''